king0913/academic-kickstart/content/project/stats/index.md

 # date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Undergraduate course covering descriptive and inferential statistics."
+summary = "Undergraduate course covering descriptive and inferential statistics"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`